 Tips

-- What cut of chicken do you recommend for the best chicken tacos?
-I recommend stick with boneless skinless chicken thighs for this recipe.
+- What cut of chicken do you recommend for the best grilled chicken tacos?
+Stick with boneless skinless chicken thighs for these grilled chicken tacos.
 Dark meat cooks up nice and juicy and is loaded with chicken flavor.

 - Make sure the grill grates are nice and hot, those crispy edges on the chicken are the best part.